These terms and conditions apply to use of the eTickets.to service and website.

 11.1 Upon termination of the Agreement for whatever reason: (a) there shall be no refund of any element of the Charges; (b) all unpaid Charges shall become immediately due (including on a pro rata basis where part of a periodic charge charged in arrears is due); (c) eTickets.to will be under no obligation to retain any Data; and (d) all provisions of the Agreement which in order to give effect to their meaning need to survive its termination shall remain in full force and effect thereafter including for the avoidance of doubt, clauses 3, 4, 5.5, 6, 7, 8, 12, 14 & 15 of these Terms.

-12.1 In the event of any dispute or difference arising between the parties in connection with this Agreement, senior representatives of the parties shall, within 10 days of written notice being given by either party to the other, meet in good faith at a neutral venue of eTickets.to’s choosing in Australia in an effort to resolve the dispute.
+12.1 In the event of any dispute or difference arising between the parties in connection with this Agreement, senior representatives of the parties shall, within 10 days of written notice being given by either party to the other, meet in good faith at a neutral venue of eTickets.to’s choosing in England in an effort to resolve the dispute.

 13. Transfer and Sub-contracting